SKindij/SKindij/README.md

 - - -

-#### Here are some repositories I've created while learning about a particular topic.
+#### Here are some repositories I've created while learning about a differen topics.
 They contain information and code examples that I've gathered along the way.

 * [Node.js Basics](https://github.com/SKindij/basics-of-Node.js)